Decoupling points in a supply chain

-Finished products can be served to customers without waiting the purchasing lead time of some components or raw materials.
+You can serve finished products to customers without waiting for the purchasing lead time of some components or raw materials.

 Each section of the supply chain is protected by the inventories and can be planned with its own decoupled lead time.